xiaoxiae/Indoor-Climbing-Hold-and-Route-Segmentation/NOTES.md

 ## Task 1: hold recognition
 - **input:** 2D picture of a climbing wall
-    - images are rectangular, we can do pre/post processing if they're not
 - **output:** polygon bounding box of the holds on the wall